 16. Polygraph Testing – Members of any winning team for cash awards will be subject to polygraph testing.
 Any registered participant may be asked to submit to polygraph testing by the Rule Committee.
 Failure to comply with testing will result in the disqualification of the participant and, at the discretion of the Rules Committee, their entire team.
 Participants and/or teams that refuse or fail the polygraph testing will forfeit all entry fees and potential prize money.
 The decision of the Rules Committee is final – by signing the tournament release participants agree to the results of polygraph testing.

 20. Calcuttas – Each team must enter Category One.
 Additionally, each team must enter at least three Categories total – Team’s choice.
-The Tournament will retain 12% of each Category to cover expenses.
-Each Team will receive eight (8) tickets for all festivities.
+The Tournament will retain 15% of each Category to cover expenses.
+Teams will receive eight (8) tickets for all festivities.
 Teams that intend to utilize Omni Directional Sonar at any time during fishing hours must enter the Omni option on Categories 3 through 6.
 Teams may enter Omni or Non Omni categories, not both.

 - Overall Points – Trophy Top Five

 - 50/30/20 split minus 1st release per day $5000

 - $1,000 Meatfish

 - 1/3 of purse to single heaviest fish of each species

 - $3,000 Daily